FID-Biodiversity/enhanced-search/README.md

 # 'https://www.biofid.de/ontology/plant_with_red_flower_and_3_petals']
 ```

 The `resolve_query_annotations` method used the database in the background to look up which taxa fit the criteria given in the query's `statements`.
+If you want to restrict the number of returned results by this method, you can provide a positive integer value with the `limit` parameter, like so: `query_processor.resolve_query_annotations(query, limit=100)`.

 The original data is not lost.
 It is stored in the `features` variable of the respective annotation.